SeSame: Simple, Easy 3D Object Detection with Point-Wise Semantics: Related Works

-\textbf{multi-modal 3D object detection.} Based on above, multi-modal 3D detection has been proposed, and fusion methods are categorized into early, intermediate, and late fusion based on the stages of fusion.
-In early fusion, data existing in different coordinates are transformed to be combined.
-In \cite{PointPainting}, pixel-wise semantic feature obtained from 2D semantic segmentation is concatenated with raw point cloud and applied to 3D object detection, aiming to supplement semantic feature lacking in point cloud.
-Intermediate fusion involves fusing features obtained through backbone networks separately for point clouds and images.
-Z.Liu \etal\cite{BEVFusion} proposed a method where both features are represented in a unified representation on BEV and performs both 3D detection and BEV map segmentation based on fused features on the representation.
-AVOD\cite{AVOD} and MV3D\cite{MV3D} aggregate features extracted from images and point cloud to generate 3D proposals, which serve as inputs to the RPN(region proposal network) for 3D object detection.
-Late fusion involves fusing high-level data obtained from processing different sensors.
+Based on above, multi-modal 3D object detection has been proposed.
+In \cite{PointPainting}, pixel-wise semantic feature from 2D semantic segmentation is concatenated with raw point cloud and applied to 3D object detection, aiming to supplement semantic feature lacking in raw point cloud.
+Z.Liu \etal\cite{BEVFusion} proposed a method where both features are represented in a unified representation on BEV and performs both 3D object detection and BEV map segmentation based on fused features.
+AVOD\cite{AVOD} and MV3D\cite{MV3D} aggregate features extracted from images and point cloud to generate 3D proposals.
 CLOCs\cite{CLOCs} aims to improve detection performance by fusing 2D bounding boxes obtained from 2D detector and 3D bounding boxes obtained from 3D detector.
-However, such multimodal 3D object detection poses additional challenge, as it requires considering various representations defined in different domain as a unified representation and demands synchronization for actual implementation.
-In the process of considering unified representation, it requires the calibration matrix between LiDAR and camera, and even slight errors in this matrix can significantly impact performance.
+However, these multi-modal methods pose additional challenges, as it requires considering various representations defined in different domain as a unified representation and demands synchronization for actual implementation.
+And it requires the calibration matrix between LiDAR and camera to consider unified representation.
+If there is even slight error in this matrix, this can significantly impact performance as mentioned in \cite{TransFusion}.
 And also in \cref{fig:lidar2cam_and_cam2lidar}, semantic loss can occur due to an insufficient number of point clouds matching pixels. \\